 Revisions to the Manual will be issued electronically by posting on the Mason Facilities Website.
-Changes or revisions will be marked or identified in the Manual where they occur.
-The revision package will contain a summary sheet generally describing the changes or revisions made and the summary sheet will describe the marking or identification used with that revision.
+The revision package will contain a summary sheet generally describing the major changes or revisions made.
 The summary sheet will be numbered and dated.
-The summary sheet will become a permanent part of the Manual and is to be placed after the Table of Contents and before this chapter and before any previous summary sheet.
+The summary sheet will become a permanent part of the Manual and is to be placed in Appendix W (or the last Appendix in the Manual).
 Paper copies of the Revisions will not be issued.